 While an excessive amount of free radicals is dangerous to your health, a balance is needed.

 You can’t completely eliminate free radicals from your system because your body naturally creates them.
 The metabolic process creates free radicals through natural oxidation and they are created in immune system responses.

 Yet, you can protect yourselves from introducing unnecessary free radicals into your body.
-Foods, drugs and medicines and pollutants in the water and air can contain free radicals.
+Foods, drugs, medicines, and pollutants in the water and air can contain free radicals.

 By being aware of these types of products and situations, you limit your free radical exposure.
-The products and situation below promote free radical production:
+The products and situations below promote free radical production:

 An abundance of free radicals causes premature aging (known as the free radical theory of aging) such as loss of elasticity of the skin and grey hair.